-With fully controllable and manual cameras, you can choose among a range of apertures.
+You can choose among a range of apertures.
 You first select an f-stop (aperture), and then you set the correct shutter speed to get a good exposure.
-The camera's light meter provides a signal in the viewfinder that indicates when you have set the correct shutter speed.
+The camera's light meter provides a signal in the viewfinder to indicate when you the correct shutter speed and aperture combination are selected.